-- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.14.x.
-See Cloudera Documentation for information specific to other releases.
+- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.8.x.
+If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.

-To configure properties for all Spark applications using the command line, edit the file SPARK_HOME/conf/spark-defaults.conf.
+To configure properties for all Spark applications using the command line, edit the file SPARK\HOME/conf/spark-defaults.conf.